microsoft/OSSGadget/README.md

 We recognize that the algorithm implemented isn't perfect, and welcome dialogue and contributions on how to improve it.

+#### OSS Risk Calculator

+OSS Risk Calculator combines two other tools, OSS Health and OSS Characteristics, to calculate a risk score for a project.
+You can ignore the health aspect by passing in the `--no-health` command line option, and the output will be a risk level in a range from 0 (no risk) to 1 (very high risk).

+The algorithm we use could definitely be improved ([#150](https://github.com/microsoft/OSSGadget/issues/150)).

 ### Building from Source

 OSS Gadget was built and tested using .NET Core 3.1, and will generally target the latest version of .NET Core.